 Ways To Protect Yourself From CNS Fatigue

 Ultimately your best bet is to know when to rest.
 Try scheduling training sessions based on how body parts work and try to get enough days between stressing the same muscle groups.
 After any long exercise program, usually between 8-12 weeks, take at least 1 week off from anything intense to allow for recovery.
-Be sure to get enough sleep between training sessions as this is the best way to let your central nervous system recover fully.
+Be sure to get enough sleep between training sessions as this is the best way to allow your central nervous system to recover fully.
 Your diet is also important if you want to protect your body.
 This can prevent CNS fatigue from happening and allow for faster recovery.

 High-intensity workouts stimulate your CNS and require at least 48 hours to restore homeostasis.
 This means you need a day or two dedicated to recovery or active recovery to reset.
 Therefore, we must highlight the importance of rest and recovery, proper spacing of training sessions, and load monitoring.